 We see inexpensive poodle skirts at thrift stores all the time.
 Just add a white or black sweater, white ankle socks, saddle shoes or white canvas sneakers and you’re set.
 Putting your hair into a ponytail adds a finishing touch.

-Guys can get a matching look with blue jeans, white T-shirt with rolled-up sleeves, white socks, black shoes and greased-back hair.
+Guys can get a matching look with blue jeans, a white T-shirt with rolled-up sleeves, white socks, black shoes, and greased-back hair.
 Just leave a few strands hanging down in front for that “Studley” look.
 A leather jacket (if you’ve got one) completes the ensemble.

 9) Scarecrow Costume